watameln/creator-docs/README.md

 - Tutorials in `.md` files in [content/en-us/tutorials](./content/en-us/tutorials)

   Compared to task-based guides, tutorials are more self-contained and take you from _nothing_ to _something_.
 This focus on creating something specific means they're typically much more prescriptive than guides.
-Tutorials often touch multiple features and concepts at the same time, demonstrating the connections between tools and strategies.
+Tutorials often touch on multiple features and concepts at the same time, demonstrating the connections between tools and strategies.

 If your contribution doesn't fit within these categories or covers a particularly narrow subject, it might not be a good fit for the documentation.
 Consider posting it to the [Roblox developer forum](https://devforum.roblox.com/c/resources/71).